We all knew, didn't we?

 The next novel virus that we encounter could be both highly transmissible and highly virulent – leading to an immediate existential threat for much of humanity (Jones et al, 2008).

-transform this moment into an opportunity
+into an opportunity

 It is imperative that we realize that this pandemic is not something that is happening to us; rather, it is something we helped create by not properly considering the relationship between nature and our own health.

 Knowing this, in the wake of COVID-19, we can make another choice: we can choose to transform this moment into an opportunity to learn from our recent tragic mistakes, and recognize humanity’s dependence on the natural systems that support us.